teeaarbee/blog/content/Welcome_to_newsite.md

 ---
 ###Hello everyone,
-So finally, my first blog in my new [site](https://blog.teeaarbee.com) Yay XD
+So finally, my first blog on my new [site](https://blog.teeaarbee.com) Yay XD

 I am sorry if you don't know who i am, read the **[About me](https://blog.teeaarbee.com/about/)** section maybe :sleeping: